Alsace is

 Rhine

-valley corridor, historically the most important trading route in
+valley corridor, one of the most important trading routes in

 depended as